RonShmaya/Ron_Shmaya_316552603_Omer_Sananes_207644980/README.md

 - Create a different 'get thread' for each client (to avoid 'unblocking design' on the server side) and sharing the packets with all the clients.
 - Send packet to all clients.
 - Close server (will close all the clients).
+- Get the number of a "live clients".
 - The Server have a "listener" (Known as: Design Pattern 'Observer' or Callback), In the case a packet received the listener will get packets & errores from server's threads.
 <br/>